zhenjiao/openlocTest/loc/fr/articles/powershell-azure-resource-manager.md

       "type": "securestring"
     },

-Le **resources** section of the template lists the resources that the template creates.
+The **resources** section of the template lists the resources that the template creates.
 This template creates a SQL database server and SQL database, a server farm and website, and several management settings.

 The definition of each resource includes its properties, such as name, type and location, and parameters for user-defined values.
 For example, this section of the template defines the SQL database.
 It includes parameters for the database name ([parameters('databaseName')]), the database server location [parameters('serverLocation')], and the collation property [parameters('collation')].